Project-HAMi/HAMi/README.md

 ## Scheduling

-Current schedule strategy is to select GPU with lowest task, thus balance the loads across mutiple GPUs
+Current schedule strategy is to select GPU with the lowest task.
+Thus balance the loads across mutiple GPUs

 ## Benchmarks